GRMHD simulations of visibility amplitude variability for Event Horizon Telescope images of Sgr A*: The GRMHD+ray Tracing Simulations

-We explored a large range of physical conditions by varying the black hole spin ($a$=0 to 0.9), the accretion rate, the magnetic field configuration, and the thermodynamic prescriptions for the electrons used in the plasma models.
-Specifically, we explored initial magnetic field configurations that led to Standard And Normal Evolution (SANE) as well as to Magnetically Arrested Disk (MAD) flows \citep{2012MNRAS.426.3241N}.
 Out of a large number of simulations, we identified five models which best fit the time averaged observations of Sgr~A$^*$ \citep{2015ApJ...799....1C}.
 The specific criteria we used to constrain these models are {\em (a)\/} a flux and a slope at $10^{11}$--$10^{12}$ Hz that matches observations, {\em (b)\/} a flux at $\simeq 10^{14}$ Hz that falls within the observed range of the highly variable infrared flux, {\em (c)\/} an X-ray flux that is consistent with $10\%$ of the observed quiescent flux, i.e., the percentage which has been attributed to emission from the inner accretion flow \citep{2013ApJ...774...42N}, and {\em (d)\/} a size of the emission region that is consistent with the size determined by the early EHT observations \citep{2008Natur.455...78D}.
+All models have an observer inclination of i = 60$^{\circ}$ with respect to the spin axis of the black hole.

 Figure~\ref{fig:lightcurve} shows the light curves for the five models we consider in this paper.
-These light curves were calculated by computing the source integrated monochromatic flux from each model for 1024 late-time snapshots for a total duration that corresponds to 60 hrs for the assumed back hole mass.
+These light curves were calculated by computing the source integrated monochromatic flux from each model for 1024 late-time snapshots for a total duration that corresponds to 60 hrs for the assumed black hole mass.
 Models A and B have SANE flows and the same plasma model but differ on the choice of black hole spin: Model A has $a= 0.7$, while Model B has $a=0.9$.
-Both models A and B show large amplitude, short timescale variability that was shown to be consistent with broadband observations in \citet{2015ApJ...812..103C}.
+Both models A and B show large amplitude, short timescale variability that was shown to be consistent with broadband observations in \citet{chan2015}.
 Models D and E have the same black hole spin of $a=0.9$ and the same MAD configuration, but differ on the choice of the plasma model used.
 Both models D and E show only long timescale, low amplitude variability.
 Model C consists of a MAD flow and a black hole spin of $a=0$.
 Model C shows very fast, quasi-periodic, low amplitude variability.

 In order to focus on the persistent variability from the turbulent flow, we ignore hereafter the intervals with large flaring events, shown in grey in Figure~\ref{fig:lightcurve}.
-These events were already discussed in \citet{2015ApJ...812..103C}.
+These events were already discussed in \citet{chan2015}.

 Figure~\ref{fig:average} shows the average 1.3~mm images for the five models we consider.
 The SANE models (A and B) show a mostly connected emission region and appear to have their emission dominated by the disk.
 Models C and E on the other hand show disconnected emission regions and have most of their emission originating from the bases of the jets.
 Model D is a hybrid with a bright peak at the base of the jet (as in Models C and E) as well as a crescent shape (as in A and B).
 The red circles in the figures have a radius of $\sqrt{27}M$, i.e., the expected shadow radius of a non-rotating black hole according to general relativity.
 The images of the black hole shadow for models A, B, D, and E appear shifted to the right and have most of their emission originating from the left side due to Doppler beaming in a Kerr metric.
 The black hole shadow for model C is not shifted from the center and is much more symmetric than the others because the black hole spin in this model is zero.